Canadian Memorial Chiropractic College: Graduate

 CMCC's Graduate Studies program offers advanced study in clinical skills, research, teaching, learning and leadership.
 The Chiropractic Residency Programs include Diagnostic Imaging, Clinical and Sports Sciences.

 As of September 2017, the Work Disability Prevention program is now offered in collaboration with the University of Ontario Institute of Technology (UOIT).

 Research

 The foundation of CMCC's research agenda includes special research centres – one which studies the biomechanics of treatment and outcome, and another to study implications on health policy and patient access to treatment.
 In 2012, in collaboration with the University of Ontario Institute of Technology (UOIT), CMCC opened the Centre for Disability Prevention and Rehabilitation.
-Research informs the undergraduate curriculum, contributes to the body of chiropractic knowledge, elevates the quality of CMCC's education program, and improves patient care.

 The completion of a research-related literature synthesis is a requirement of the Doctor of Chiropractic program.
 An elective research project is available to those students who have special interest or are considering a research track in their career.

 The CMCC campus has research laboratories, including a Biomechanics and Elastography Laboratory, a Tissue Testing Laboratory, a Materials Fabrication Laboratory, a Neurophysiology Laboratory, and a Cellular and Molecular Biology and Histology Laboratory.

 In 2001, CMCC established the McMorland Family Research Chair in Mechanobiology, the research chair position in an independent chiropractic institution.